Iced Tea Lemonade

 1. Make the Honey-Lemon Syrup

-Combine the water and honey in a small saucepan and heat gently over low heat, stirring just until fully dissolved without boiling, then remove from heat, add the lemon zest, cover, and let steep for about 10 minutes before straining and cooling completely.
+Combine the 180ml of water and 90g of honey in a small saucepan over low heat.
+Stir until completely dissolved without boiling — preserving honey’s aromatic volatile compounds.
+Remove from heat.
+Add the lemon zest.
+Cover and steep for 5–8 minutes.
+Strain and cool completely.

 *Notes